goetzrobin/spartan/README.md

 ## Understand this workspace

-Run `yarn nx graph` to see a diagram of the dependencies of the projects.
+Run `pnpm nx graph` to see a diagram of the dependencies of the projects.

 ## Further help